gabxcos/Advent-of-Code-2024/solutions/naive/README.md

 Considering there is a 60 seconds cooldown between attempts (assuming no other anti-spam measures), that would take around **1.9 million years**!

 Just goes to show how there is no easy way out to solving these puzzles...

+### Day 19

+This is the first day after the first I was able to come up with an optimal solution at first try!

+Luckily I already knew the optimal solution from the base problem (searching if any combination of words matches a string), and adapting it in order to keep a count of all intermediate solutions (instead of a simple True / False) was also quite easy!